sadsfae/ansible-nagios/README.md

 ## Notes
    - Sets the ```nagiosadmin``` password to ```changeme```, you'll want to change this.
    - Creates a read-only user, set ```nagios_create_guest_user: false``` to disable this in ```install/group_vars/all.yml```
+   - You can turn off creation/management of firewall rules via ```install/group_vars/all.yml```
+   - Adding new hosts to inventory file will just regenerate the Nagios configs

+## Supported Service Checks
    - Implementation is very simple, with the following resource/service checks generated:
      - Generic out-of-band interfaces *(ping, ssh, http)*
      - Generic Linux servers *(ping, ssh, load, users, procs, uptime, disk space, swap, zombie procs)*